 Enzyme-linked immunosorbent assay (ELISA)

-This assay enables the qualitative, semi-quantitative and quantitative determination of mycotoxins in food and feed.
-The principle bases on the use of antibodies and specific color changes.
-Different forms of ELISA are commercially available (e.g. single disposable membrane-based test, microtitre plate and tube assays).
+This assay enables the qualitative, semi-quantitative and quantitative rapid determination of mycotoxins in food and feed.
+The principle is bases on the use of antibodies and specific color changes.
+Different forms of ELISA kits are commercially available (e.g. single disposable membrane-based test, microtitre plate and tube assays).

 The basic ELISAs are competitive assays.
 Here a conjugate of an enzyme-coupled mycotoxin or a primary antibody specific for the toxin analyte is used (Figure 5).